JonathanQuishpe/tata-challenge/README.md

 ng test
 ```

-## Running unit tests with codecoverage
+## Running unit tests with code coverage

-To execute unit tests with codecoverage the [Jest](https://jestjs.io/) test runner, use the following command:
+To execute unit tests with code coverage the [Jest](https://jestjs.io/) test runner, use the following command:

 ```bash
 ng test:coverage